August marks the peak of the Japanese festival season. It offers the best opportunity to break out that yukata and get a dose of summer fun.

 Photo by iStock/DigiPubFlickr

-Different regions have their own take on the Bon dance, and one such variation is the Awa Odori, which originated in Tokushima Prefecture.
-Compared to the common version of the Bon dance, the Awa Odori is characterized by frenzied movements, and the steps and music alternate between mellow and energetic.
+Different regions have their take on the Bon dance, and one such variation is the Awa Odori, which originated in Tokushima Prefecture.
+The Awa Odori is characterized by frenzied movements, and the steps and music alternate between mellow and energetic.
 It’s a sight to behold not only because of the moves, but also because of the dancers’ colorful costumes.

 Sumida Park, Asakusa

-Asakusa Toro Nagashi is an event related to O-bon in which lanterns are floated out to sea on the Sumida River, lighting the way for spirits of the ancestors to return to the other side (the place where spirits live, not Chiba).
+Asakusa Tōrō Nagashi (lantern floating) is an event related to Obon in which lanterns are floated out on the Sumida River, lighting the way for the spirits of ancestors to return to the other side.
+Around 2,500 lanterns covered in handwritten messages are sent out.
+You can pre-order a lantern and ship it to a residence in Japan.
+Candles are given out at the venue, on the day.

 4. Fukagawa Hachiman Festival